dune-copasi/dune-copasi/CONTRIBUTING.md

 # Contributing

-When contributing to `DuneCopasi`, first discuss the change you wish to make via the [issue tracker](https://gitlab.dune-project.org/copasi/dune-copasi/-/issues).
+When contributing to `dune-copasi`, first discuss the change you wish to make via the [issue tracker](https://gitlab.dune-project.org/copasi/dune-copasi/-/issues).
 Try to do this before anything else.
 This will greately improve both your and our experience working together :-).
 We follow the